Marine park permits and activities

 - collect data for management plans

-- monitor activities that may eventually damage marine parks
+- monitor activities that may potentially damage marine parks

 - provide guidelines for activities